mkg122/quize/README.md

 # quize
-It aims to build an open environment for users to participate and organise Quizzes Contest
+It aims to build an open environment for users to participate and organise Quiz Contests